Add a Virtual Node

 Virtual Node Script

 Make sure you have the latest versions of edgectl and Multipass installed.
 Click the COPY button to copy the command to your clipboard.
-This command starts an Ubuntu VM which registers itself with Darcy Cloud as a Virtual Node.
+This command starts an Ubuntu VM which registers itself with Edgeworx Cloud as a Virtual Node.

 Run the Virtual Node Registration Script